icopy-site/awesome/docs/awesome/awesome-quantum-computing.md

 - [Circuit Sessions](https://www.youtube.com/watch?v=Omv-bPvQ3E8&list=PLOFEBzvs-VvrRlVz7wqaqmaMZj_ZK2Afe) - Qiskit series exploring the value and use of quantum circuits through a lecture series by academics and industry researchers.
 - [Coding with Qiskit video series](https://www.youtube.com/playlist?list=PLOFEBzvs-Vvp2xg9-POLJhQwtVktlYGbY) - YouTube video series showing how to write quantum algorithms.
 - [Introduction to Quantum Programming](https://skillsmatter.com/skillscasts/11929-programming-the-world-s-first-quantum-computers-using-forest) - The why and how of quantum programming with a focus on the Python Forest SDK from Rigetti.
+- [Ph/CS 219A at Caltech: Quantum Computation](https://www.youtube.com/playlist?list=PL0ojjrEqIyPy-1RRD8cTD_lF1hflo89Iu) - Lectures for the first term of a course on quantum computation taught at Caltech in Fall 2020, by John Preskill.
 - [Quantum Computing for Computer Scientists](https://www.youtube.com/watch?v=F_Riqjdh2oM) - Microsoft Research Talk on introductory quantum computing for computer scientists.
 Duration: 1 hour, 28 minutes.
 - [Quantum Computing for the Determined](https://www.youtube.com/playlist?list=PL1826E60FD05B44E4) - A series of lectures on quantum computing basics by [Michael Nielsen](http://michaelnielsen.org/).
 - [Quantum Computation and Information at CMU](https://www.youtube.com/playlist?list=PLm3J0oaFux3YL5qLskC6xQ24JpMwOAeJz) - A series of lectures on quantum computing by [Professor O'Donnell at CMU](https://www.cs.cmu.edu/~odonnell/quantum18/).